 The family's story is typical of the pain and suffering the family members of victims have endured.
 They were not informed because the courts and law enforcement, though well-meaning, had no obligation to keep the family informed.
 While criminals have more than 20 individuals rights spelled out in the U.S. Constitution, the surviving family members of murder victims have none.

-The passage Marsy’s Law changed all that in California, and now in Illinois, North Dakota, South Dakota and Ohio.
+The passage Marsy’s Law changed all that in California, and now in Illinois, North Dakota, South Dakota, Ohio, Florida, Georgia, Kentucky, Nevada, North Carolina, and Oklahoma.
 Victims of crime in these states must, by law, be treated with respect and dignity by the criminal justice system.
 Courts must consider the safety of victims and families when setting bail and release conditions.
-Family members have legal standing in bail hearings, pleas, sentencing and parole hearings.
+Family members have legal standing in bail hearings, pleas, sentencing, and parole hearings.

 “If any good can come of something this horrible – the loss of my sister and the losses of other families of crime victims – it is that these violent acts served as a catalyst for change,” Dr. Nicholas said.
 “Marsy’s Law will provide for a more compassionate justice system for crime victims in California and make that a constitutional guarantee.
 Now the momentum can be put behind a U.S. Constitutional Amendment so that the rights of all crime victims, anywhere in America, can be protected”.